 Additional Compensation to Financial Intermediaries: The Fund's distributor, its affiliates, and the Fund's adviser may, at their own expense and out of their own assets including their legitimate profits from Fund-related activities, provide additional cash payments to financial intermediaries who sell shares of the Fund.
 Financial intermediaries include brokers, financial planners, banks, insurance companies, retirement or 401(k) plan administrators and others.
-These payments may be in addition to the shareholder service fees that are disclosed elsewhere in this Prospectus.
+These payments may be in addition to the Rule 12b-1 fees, shareholder service fees and any sales charges that are disclosed elsewhere in this Prospectus.
 These payments are generally made to financial intermediaries that provide shareholder or administrative services, or marketing support.
 Marketing support may include access to sales meetings, sales representatives and financial intermediary management representatives, inclusion of the Fund on a sales list, including a preferred or select sales list, or other sales programs.
-Payments may also be made as an additional expense reimbursement by the Fund in cases where the financial intermediary provides shareholder services to Fund shareholders.
+The distributor may, from time to time, provide promotional incentives, including reallowance and/or payment of up to the entire sales charge, to certain investment firms.
+Such incentives may, at the distributor's discretion, be limited to investment firms who allow their individual selling representatives to participate in such additional commissions.